nycu-ucr/L25GC/README.md

 ![](https://i.imgur.com/ispbIom.png)

+#### <font color="blue">Plot the figure</font>
+After running the above scripts, you will get the throughputs, as shown in the above figures.
+You can then feed those values into any tools (e.g., gnuplot) to plot the figures.

 ### <font color="ff0000">Experiment 4: PDR lookup comparison</font>
 With the change in the number of the PDRs, this experiment which was conducted on L25GC compares the searching algorithms in both latency and throughput.
 We set up Host 1 and Host 3 first, and we then executed the experiment on Host 2 to compare each algorithm based on linear search results.